 Will I have a say in who I foster?

-To ensure our placements are successful we always take the time to achieve the right match between a carer and a child.
-Carers are involved
+To ensure our placements are successful we always take the time to achieve the right match between a carer and a child, in order to do this we involve the carers and your social worker.

-After the child is placed with you we will continue to provide training and support to help deal with the particular needs of the child.
+After the child is placed with you we will continue to provide training and support to help meet the needs of the child.

 Where are the children from?

+Unlike other fostering agencies, Local Authorities directly place the children in their care.
 The children that we are placing with foster carers will all be Oxfordshire children.
-We do our best to place children with secure, loving families in their local area so they can stay in the same school and to keep in touch with their friends.
+We do our best to place these children with Oxfordshire foster families in their local area so they can stay in the same school and keep in touch with their friends.
+We would always choose to place children with foster carers who we have assessed, trained and support ourselves then we can be more confident that we really know the carers.

 When fostering a child aged under five, one carer would be expected to stay at home with the child.
 You also need to consider transport, as you will be responsible for taking the child for contact arrangements, meetings and medical visits.